 You handle the Thunderbird.
 We got the car insurance.

-Being an Airman or Airwoman isn’t always Thunderbirds and Hueys.
+Being an Airman or Airwoman isn’t all Thunderbirds and Hueys.
 There are times when you’ll be on base and in need of cheap car insurance.
 But your career does allow you have insurance benefits as well as some policy specifications to consider.
 Let’s get started.

 While you might be contractually obligated to the Air Force, you’re not with your car insurance company.
 You’re free to leave your current insurance company if you find a better rate elsewhere.
 So, in order to see which company is actually the cheapest for car insurance, we created a user profile in which the insured individual was in the Air Force.
 Let’s see the results.